AST OPTIMA package

 The all-inclusive 36-month fixed fee Iridium Certus® package for land and maritimeView

 From animal tracking to remote sensing of sea ice, and rain forests, satellite communications are playing a bigger part than ever in quickly and cost-efficiently monitoring and collecting data from isolated mountain ranges, arctic regions and other remote areas.

-AST has provided Iridium 9601 SBD transceivers for many years to enable animal tracking collars to transmit data via satellite to Control Centres globally.
+AST has provided global satellite communications systems such as Iridium 9601 SBD transceivers for many years to enable animal tracking collars to transmit data via satellite to Control Centres globally.
 We have assisted in many conservation projects including; brown bears in Sweden, lions in South Africa, Botswana, Kenya, red deer in Germany and caribous in Greenland.

-We have installed some of the most robust satellite-enabled sensors, coupled with highly reliable network communication infrastructures, to allow continuous monitoring of rainfall and water levels in remote flood-prone areas such as Malaysia, enabling the collection, monitoring and interrogation of data, ultimately saving lives.
+We have installed some of the most robust satellite-enabled sensors, coupled with highly reliable global satellite communications network communication infrastructures, to allow continuous monitoring of rainfall and water levels in remote flood-prone areas such as Malaysia, enabling the collection, monitoring and interrogation of data, ultimately saving lives.

 Many climate change explorations and research functions are based in the arctic regions, making voice and data communication impossible without satellite communications, which are used for both welfare, safety and data transfer.

 We work with some of the largest organisations in the world, such as the British Geological Survey, the Met Office Marine Network and MeteoSwiss and many smaller charities including the Cheetah Conservation Fund and The Leopard Conservation Trust.